Ftrejo23/Capstone_Project_WIP/README.md

 - Spacy
 - NLTK

 If attempting to run the web scraper please note that Metacritic sometimes limits how often you can scrape.
-You might have to run the scraper for each console separately, not right after one another.
+You might have to run the scraper for each console separately, not immediately one after the other.
 If the scraper fails please either wait or download the required files [here](https://we.tl/t-dy4FRbQ9fs).
 If the link has expired please contact me [here](https://www.linkedin.com/in/francisco-trejo07/).

 ## Data Dictionary